temporalio/edu-errstrat-typescript-code/exercises/non-retryable-errors/README.md

 2. In the `retry` object of your `proxyActivities`, add in a `nonRetryableErrorTypes` key.
 The value of this key should be an array.
 3. Add in the custom errors you don't want to retry which are `CreditCardNumberError`, `InvalidAddressError`, and `InvalidChargeError`.
 Now, when these errors are thrown from an Activity, the Activity will not be retried.

-## Part B: Configuring Retry Policies of an Error
+## Part B: Configure Retry Policies of an Error

 In this part of the exercise, we will configure the retry policies of an error.